Learning Disability Today

 It measures 10 facets of workplace diversity and inclusion (D and I) beyond gender and ethnicity, helping companies assess sexual orientation, disability, age, religion, nationality, socioeconomic status, mental health and wellbeing, and parenthood.

-The report found that although one in three firms were actively looking to promote or hire staff with disabilities, many were still struggling to increase the representation of those living with disabilities.
+The report found that although one in three firms were actively looking to promote or hire staff with disabilities, many were still struggling to increase disability representation.

 It also found that businesses had a “lack of understanding and appreciation of the unique skillset and experiences people with disabilities bring to the organisation”.